KSAMissionCtrl/OpsTracker/README.md

   - Layer control stays open and does not collapse until all map layers are loaded, but still hides with the rest of map controls when the cursor is off the map
   - Detecting what to show using the `&layers` option is much more lenient.
 For example you can say `anomalies` or `anomaly`
   - The `&map` option to show the surface map of a body on page load no longer needs a value, but should always be placed at the end of the URL
+  - Vessel orbits are always rendered in full by default, from 1 up to a max of 3.
+However the user can cancel the calculations at anytime and what has been calculated will be rendered
+  - After each full orbit is rendered it is immediately added to the map

 Additions:
   - When viewing a system that has vessels in orbit, they are dynamically loaded and added to the GeoGebra figure